carolcoimbra/wikimig/README.md

 ## Citation
-Vieira, C. C., Sanlitürk, E., \& Zagheni, E. (2026). \*Forced Migration and Information-Seeking Behavior on Wikipedia: Insights from the Ukrainian Refugee Crisis.\* In the Proceedings of the 20th International Conference on Web and Social Media (ICWSM).
+Vieira, C. C., Sanlitürk, E., \& Zagheni, E. (2026).
+"Forced Migration and Information-Seeking Behavior on Wikipedia: Insights from the Ukrainian Refugee Crisis."
+In the Proceedings of the 20th International Conference on Web and Social Media (ICWSM).